mayankmishraw/IMAGE-PROCESSING-PHOTOSHOP-AUTOMATION-/README.md

 #psd_image_processing
-extracting layers of psd files,detecting the faces and output the headroom,layer name and location of face in csv document also getting used to all the functions related to PSDImage and opencv
+extracting layers of psd files,detecting the faces and output the headroom,layer name and location of face in csv document also getting used to all the functions related to PSDImage and opencv.
+This is my revolutionery idea i am working on